Updated July 16, 2020

 Information about transmission is evolving and is being closely investigated by CDC and the World Health Organization.

 Given the growing number of cases in Los Angeles and in California, as well as increased testing availability and frequency, we must be prepared for additional confirmed cases of COVID-19 in the Caltech community.
 Caltech will continue to work with local public health officials to monitor this situation and expeditiously contact individuals who may be at risk of exposure.
-Moving forward, we will update the broader community about these cases through the Caltech Coronavirus website and through Ion Caltech as the information becomes available.
+The broader community will be updated about Caltech's ongoing response to the pandemic through the Caltech Coronavirus website and through Ion Caltech.

 Caltech is actively monitoring and adapting to this rapidly evolving situation.
 For specifics about our response, please see the information at the top of our main COVID-19 page.